Froggy1018/Crocheted-Dreams/README.md

 How does it work?

-    Spaces to put name, email and orders in
+    Spaces to put name, email, browse through items sold and put orders in

 What was difficult?

-    The CSS and layout TWT
+    The CSS, layout, the JS and python program to automatically add orders in TWT